blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 > --pool-relay-port 6000 \
 >```

-💡 Tip: Make sure the Port you use on your relays is open in firewall rules.
+💡 Tip: Make sure the `RELAY_PORT` you use on your relays is open in firewall rules.

 To see which ports are currently open: